 The final day brought the exam.
-Every student was bricking it, I have no idea why.
-Their aptitude for learning had excelled expectation days after day.
-I set the timer for three hours and the room fell into hushed silence as all ten students got their heads down and their pens scratching away furiously.
+Every student was bricking it; I have no idea why.
+Their aptitude for learning had excelled expectation day after day.
+I set the timer for three hours, and the room fell into a hushed silence as all ten students got their heads down and their pens scratching away furiously.

-Really, I could not be more impressed by the Rwanda, the African Improved Foods Company or with the young people I was training.
+Really, I could not be more impressed by Rwanda, the African Improved Foods Company or with the young people I was training.
 I left the country with many of my previously held opinions revised.
-Most of all I left with great hope for the growth in knowledge and improvement for the post-harvest techniques for the East African region.
-If my experience was typical of East Africa I expect to return with great enthusiasm and very soon.
+Most of all, I left with great hope for the growth in knowledge and improvement for the post-harvest techniques for the East African region.
+If my experience was typical of East Africa, I expect to return with great enthusiasm and very soon.